MENTOR ME CAREERS

 Conclusion:

 Commercial banks play an important role in fulfilling the short-term and medium-term credit requirements of the individuals who help in the economy.
-However, they do not provide long-term credit for over 15 years or more, so that liquidity of assets can easily be maintained.
-The funds parked at the commercial banks belong to the general public and are withdrawn at a short notice.
+However, do not provide long-term credit for over 15 years or more, so that liquidity of assets can easily be maintained.
+The funds parked at the commercial banks belong to the general public and withdrawn at a short notice.
 Therefore, commercial banks prefer to provide credit for a short period of time backed by tangible and easily marketable securities.